mahmoudochrome/multaqa.live/README.md

 # Multaqa Project GR
-special thanks for Zeyad Mostafa for helping me with docker!
+special thanks for Zeyad Mostafa for helping me with docker and Tailwind!

 test on: https://multaqa.live